-Whether to satisfy a casual interest in aviation or address the need to learn about it for your profession, it’s understandable to have a tough time memorizing the formal definitions of aviation terms.
+Whether to satisfy a casual interest in aviation or address the need to learn about it for your profession, it’s understandable that one might have a tough time memorizing the formal definitions of aviation terms.
 The world of aviation practically has its own language.
 To master it, use a list of common, and not-so-common, terms compiled by Proponent as a study aid.
-By making time to read and practice this vocabulary regularly, a dedicated hobbyist or aspiring pilot can make steady progress toward their goals.
+By making time to read and practice this vocabulary regularly, a dedicated hobbyist or aspiring pilot can make steady progress toward their goals, becoming “fluent” in the language of aviation.

 Adiabatic Lapse Rate: A mathematical formula measuring the rate of change in atmospheric temperature depending on decreases or increases in altitude in thermal equilibrium.